 The SNSF may approve transfers between the individual cost types during the funding period.
+Costs for further projects resulting from the study are in general not covered by the IICT grant.

-Costs for further projects resulting from the study are not covered by the IICT grant.
-The funding of such further projects may be applied for separately under project funding.
+The funding of such further projects may be separately applied for under the project funding scheme.

 Patient recruitment costs at clinical trial centres abroad may be charged to the grant.
-However, payments to such project partners should generally not exceed 20% of the grant.
+However, payments to such project partners should in general not exceed 20% of the grant.